This article has been updated as of February 3, 2020, from an earlier version.

 Kristin Chenoweth, Sally

 Chenoweth’s star has exploded since her Broadway principal debut as Sally.
 Following her Tony-winning performance, Chenoweth played Louise in Broadway’s Epic Proportions before originating the role of Glinda in Wicked, earning a Tony nomination for the latter; it still remains her most famous Main Stem appearance.
 She starred in The Apple Tree as Eve, Princess Barbára, Ella and Passionella in 2006, as Fran Kubelik in the 2010 revival of Promises, Promises opposite Sean Hayes.
 From 2004–2006 she had a recurring role on the hit television series The West Wing as Annabeth Schott and led the series Pushing Daises from 2007–2009.
 She continued working in film and television with roles like Carlene Cockburn on GCB and as April Rhodes on the hit musical show Glee from 2009–2014.
 Finally, in 2015, she returned to Broadway in On the Twentieth Century as Mildred Plotka/Lily Garland, earning a third Tony nomination and winning the Drama Desk Award.
 That year, she hosted the 2015 Tony Awards with Alan Cumming.
 In 2016, she presented the limited engagement concert entitled Kristin Chenoweth: My Love Letter to Broadway.
-Most recently she led Season 2 of Trial & Error and hosted Wicked’s 15th Anniversary television special.
+She led Season 2 of Trial & Error and hosted Wicked’s 15th Anniversary television special in 2018.
 Chenoweth is still working on a project about televangelist Tammy Faye Messner.
+In the fall of 2019, the star returned to Broadway with her concert act For the Girls.
+Her appearance as the star guest of the Tabernacle Choir’s annual Christmas concert aired December 2019 (a tape of the concert held in 2018).
+She starred in the holiday film A Christmas Love Story, and continues to film for movies and television.

 Roger Bart, Snoopy